UWrc/UWrc.github.io/docs/tools/r.md

 #### Step 2: Prepare Slurm Job File

-We will launch the container as a job with the command `sbatch`, which requests job from our job scheduler sftware called Slurm.
+We will launch the container as a job with the command `sbatch`, which requests job from our job scheduler software called Slurm.
 Download our Slurm job file [<ins>**from this hyperlink**</ins>](https://hyak.uw.edu/files/rstudio-server.job) which was adopted for `klone` from the tutorial by Rocker [<ins>**More information about the original tutorial can be found here.**</ins>](https://www.rocker-project.org/use/singularity/).
 The command below will download the file to your current directory.

 ```js
 wget https://hyak.uw.edu/files/rstudio-server.job